OpenCTI-Platform/opencti/docs/docs/usage/reliability-confidence.md

 #### How to set a confidence level

-To see how to set up the confidence level, please go in this [page](../administration/users.md).

 You can set up a max confidence level to your user or group in the Confidences tab of this one.
 The max confidence level of a group will always be override by one set on user directly.
 However, if your user doesn't have a max confidence level set up, he will inherit the one from his groups.

 ![Update Confidence Level](assets/update-confidence-level.png)